stella-yc/spiderdayblog-2020/pages/research.md

 > **Figure 4.** To find out what females found more interesting, we showed her videos on two computer monitors.
 We could tell what she wanted to look at based on the direction that she spun the foam ball she was holding.

 By asking female spiders to choose between looking at animations of waving and non-waving males presented on different backgrounds, I learned that these movements are an excellent way of getting her attention.
 And, by filming real males courting females in front of the same backgrounds, I discovered that these spiders change how they dance in response to their surroundings!
-When far away, males make bigger leg movemnts, and when the background is more distracting, they dance from closer to the female.
+When far away, males make bigger leg movements, and when the background is more distracting, they dance from closer to the female.

+Many of us might do the same things when trying to talk to a friend in a crowded party, but these spiders are doing so while simultaneously putting on a choreographed song and dance routine!
+And while waving to flag down someone from across the street seems simple, that behavior has never been studied in humans.
+We actually know *more* about how these spiders wave their arms for attention than for ourselves!

 ## **Undergraduate Research**